gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/variant_calling_and_imputation/Variant_calling.md

 By and large these genotypes correspond to the **maximum likelihood genotype** (as you can tell by comparing to the PL fields... remember we're looking for the *smallest* PL because of the PHRED scaling.)
 However, if there aren't many reads the genotype may also be influenced by the prior.

+### Questions

+How many of your variants are SNPs?
+How many are INDELs?
+How many are multi-allelic and how many bi-allelic?

 ### Next steps